 Autoflame's DTI unit interfaces with the Autoflame MM/EGA system.
 In doing so it provides a simple means of gathering information and presenting it to a bus or network.
-The DTI will interface with up to ten MM/EGA systems and up to ten Analog and/or Digital units.
+The DTI will interface with up to ten MM/EGA systems and up to ten analogue and/or digital units.
 This section details information regarding the Data Transfer Interface (DTI) 'Metasys' interface.